-There are also 28 expired groundwater take consents within the model area, totalling 8.53x 106 m3/year of abstraction.
+There are also 28 expired groundwater take consents within the model area, totalling 8.53x10 m3/year (0.85 billion litres per annum) of potential abstraction.
 These takes were not included in the total amount of currently allocated groundwater, but they were used for developing a historical dataset.
 Appendix C provides consented and proposed groundwater takes corresponding to the locations shown in Figure 9A through Figure 9C.